freeCodeCamp/learn-celestial-bodies-database/TUTORIAL.md

 - At least two columns per table should not accept `NULL` values
 - At least one column from each table should be required to be `UNIQUE`
 - All columns named `name` should be of type `VARCHAR`
 - Each primary key column should follow the naming convention `table_name_id`.
-For example, the `moon` table should have a primary key columm named `moon_id`
+For example, the `moon` table should have a primary key column named `moon_id`
 - Each foreign key column should have the same name as the column it is referencing